zakaria-jaddad/Books/The_C_Programing_Language/README.md

 ## 1.10 External Variables and Scope

-variables that we declare inside functions are local known as *automatic variables*, it means that we can access them in other functions unless we pass them as a parameters.

 so as an alternative to *automatic variables* it's possible to define variable to be external *global variables*

 external variable must be defined once in outside of any function.